Burnaby North Scholarships

 To be considered for the award the student should:

-• be passionate about athletics
+• be passionate about performing arts

 • have demonstrated having a positive influence in the school or community through community service or volunteer work and through dedication and hard work